nulib-ds/bivariate/index.md

 > * We'll be using ArcPro and ArcOnline for today's demo.
 You'll need to create an ArcGIS Online account [here.](https://northwestern.maps.arcgis.com/home/index.html) To download and install ArcPro, go [here](https://www.it.northwestern.edu/software/secure/index.html).
 >
+> * ArcOnline is compatiable with Mac and Windows OS; ArcPro is only compatiable with Windows OS
+>
 > * Want to follow along the demo?
 [Download Data](https://northwestern.box.com/s/mhaah8qx8udzaepsm7yuiv4snagxrvy0)

 <br>